edezhath/edezhath.github.io/_posts/2015-12-7-collision.markdown

 ![Number of clusters vs Inertia]({{site.baseurl}}/_posts/elbow.jpeg)

-Clearly this is a bit subjective.
-The [gap static](https://web.stanford.edu/~hastie/Papers/gap.pdf) is unambiguous and better motivated theoretically, but I use something quick and easy for now.
+The optimal number of clusters is a bit subjective using this method, since you have to eyeball it.
+The [gap static](https://web.stanford.edu/~hastie/Papers/gap.pdf) is unambiguous and better motivated theoretically.
 The final cluster centers overlayed over a scatterplot of all the injury-causing collisions:

 ![clusters.jpeg]({{site.baseurl}}/_posts/clusters.jpeg)